0x1eef/ports/freebsd/devel/ruby-shims/README.md

 The port adds support for the `.ruby-version` file, and a system-wide version file at `/usr/local/etc/ruby-version`.
-With the port installed, the active Ruby version, and its executables can be called without a suffix (eg as `ruby` instead of `ruby32`, etc.)
+With the port installed, the active Ruby version (and its executables) can be called without a suffix (eg as `ruby` instead of `ruby32`, etc.)

 ## Expectations